jpmvferreira/stag/README.md

 this will allow you to manage Stag mounts easier.

 > [!NOTE]
-> Systemd units do not inherit your user's environment variables, so you may need to change the path to the Stag executable in the unit file.
+> Systemd units do not inherit your user's environment variables, so you may need to change the path to the Stag executable and repository location in the unit file.

 <!--- TODO: AUR stag-git -->